 I’m sure no one wants to hear me bang on anymore than I already have about the great work that Shelter do – but I’m so pleased that I’ve been able to help raise just a small fraction of the money they need to continue doing their good deeds across the UK.

 The challenge of creating a doodle every day has played an integral role in the development of illustration style and I would certainly recommend it to anyone who is looking to learn while growing their portfolio.
-It’s been tough going, especially for someone as busy and routine adverse as me, but it forced me to make time to commit to my craft and develop a style that was truly my own.
+It’s been tough going, especially for someone as routine adverse as me, but it forced me to make time to commit to my craft and develop a style that I feel is truly my own.

-You can browse all 365 illustrations on the doodle blog here: dailydoodle2010.blogspot.com - For now, I’ll leave you with a few of my favourite pieces from the project.
+You can browse all 365 illustrations on the doodle blog here: dailydoodle2010.blogspot.com – For now, I’ll leave you with a few of my favourites from the project.